-Often both conditions in the shoulder area are involved to some degree and are likely to take a few months to recover.
+Often both conditions in the shoulder area may be involved to some degree and are likely to take a few months to recover.

 Pain is generally felt around the outside of the shoulder and upper arm; possibly focused around about 2 inches (5cm) below the top of the shoulder to the side of the arm.
 It is often most painful while sleeping at night.
-It can also be painful to raise your arm out to the side, reach behind you or lift or pull a heavy weight.
+It can also be painful to raise your arm above the height of your shoulder or behind you or to pull a heavy weight.